simplicitesoftware/documentation/docs/docs/core/third-party-apis-examples.md

 ```
 #### Code snippet using a business object

-You can now use the previsous script on a business object hook and create an event.
+You can now use the previous script on a business object hook and create an event.
 See [business object hooks code examples](/docs/core/objects/businessobject-code-hooks)

 Example of a business object where event are created on google calendar.
 Date has to be on RFC3339 format.
 Simplicite provide method to change date to this specific format.
 ```Java